Ulez expansion across London lawful, High Court rules

 Mayor of London Sadiq Khan said: "This landmark decision is good news as it means we can proceed with cleaning up the air in outer London."

-Mr Justice Swift said the mayor's expansion decision "was within his powers".

-He wrote: "Having carefully considered the decision published for the purposes of consultation, I'm satisfied sufficient information was provided to permit this wanting to respond to the consultation to provide informed responses.
+The judge, Mr Justice Swift, wrote: "Having carefully considered the decision published for the purposes of consultation, I'm satisfied sufficient information was provided to permit this wanting to respond to the consultation to provide informed responses.

 "I'm further satisfied that when taking the decision on the grant to meet the cost of the vehicle scrappage scheme, the mayor understood the likely provision that would be made.